sujitb368/twiter-clone/ThoughtNote.md

 # 2.2 app.js :

 - Express Application Setup:
-  The code initializes an Express application, a popular Node.js web application framework for building RESTful APIs and web services.
+  The code initializes an Express application, for building RESTful APIs and web services.
 - CORS Configuration:
   Cross-Origin Resource Sharing (CORS) is enabled using the cors middleware.
   It allows requests from a specified origin (process.env.CORS_ORIGIN)
+- express.json() middleware is used to parse incoming JSON requests with a specified limit of 16kb
 - Route Declaration:
-  The authentication routes are imported from the "auth.route.js" file and declared under the "/api/v1/user" path.
+  Routes for the application under the "/api/v1/\*" path.
+  Each type of route (auth, user, tweet) is associated with a specific sub-path (/api/v1/auth, /api/v1/user, /api/v1/tweet).

 ### 4. Creating Models